ilrein/Play-by-play/README.md

 # A simple, REST API built with NodeJS and ExpressJS

-> Tech stack: NodeJS, ExpressJS, MongoDB, GraphQL, graffiti-mongoose
+> Tech stack: NodeJS, ExpressJS, MongoDB, Mongoose
+> Linted with Airbnb's style JavaScript guide

 This app creates a simple CRUD REST API, @ "/cats".